-Culminating more than a year of planning and technical integration, NCI Agency provided support for the exercise by leveraging expertise across the Agency and among the nations to ensure a stable exercise architecture.
+Following more than a year of planning and technical integration, the Agency provided support for the exercise by leveraging expertise across the organisation, and among the Nations, to ensure a stable exercise architecture.
 Support came from across almost every Agency directorate and Service Line: BMD Integration Test Bed, the Centralised Service Desk, the Mission Services Support Group, Customer Support Units.

 Formidable Shield 2019

 The next IAMD live fire events are already on the horizon.
-FS 19 planning begins 8 November this year and plans for an At Sea Demonstration 2020 event may include both maritime and land-based IAMD engagements.
+FS 19 planning begins on 8 November this year, and plans for the At Sea Demonstration 2020 event may include both maritime and land-based IAMD engagements.
 As these events approach, AMDC2 will work hard to incorporate FS 17 lessons into our documented processes.